You have a dream:

 If you only have 30 minutes to decide – go Shopify.

 But….you're smarter than that!
 You want to compare all the features between Shopify and Squarespace.
 So keep on reading.

 Just know that Shopify is the market leader for small business ecommerce stores and you can't go wrong.

-Shopify’s plan pricing can be anything from “you want me to pay $29 a month?” to “wow $299 is cheap for my million dollar business” (side not if you’re a million dollar biz, check out Shopify Plus).
+Shopify's plan pricing can be anything from “you want me to pay $29 a month?” to “wow $299 is cheap for my million dollar business” (side note if you're a million dollar biz, check out Shopify Plus).

 While $29 can be a lot to swallow for someone selling their $5 greeting cards online for the first time (as a quick example), really when you compare it to building your own site on WordPress and hiring a developer, it's a pittance.

 Let me tell you, just a few hours of development work on a WordPress site can be hundreds of dollars – the entire annual bill for Shopify – but I digress.

 - I love that you can have unlimited products – who wants to worry about that?

 - File storage – unlimited – great